 Ingredient shot-- images of the Udon Stir Fry noodles used in this dish

-What Is an Udon dish?
+What Is An Udon Dish?

 If you aren’t familiar, udon noodles are chewy Japanese noodles made from wheat flour, water, and salt.
 These noodles are fairly thick and usually rounded, but they can also be flat.
 Udon noodles are typically served in a dashi-based broth, but we’re using them in a simple, kid-friendly, stir-fry recipe instead!
 My kids are obsessed with these noodles!